eulke/meli/README.md

 I like to build the basic components that every app will need in an isolated environment.
 Storybook give us that hability in an easy way.
 Making component stories give us the hability to use it for documentation.
 ### Node.js (Express)
 Node.js with express for communication with the REST API and handling data in the server.
+### Prettier ESLint
+With this set of tools we gain consistency in our code

 ## Workspace arquitecture
 ![arquitecture](https://i.imgur.com/qPvl9F0.png)